Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 where $$S(w, c)$$ is the scoring function that computes the **similarity** between the center word $$w$$ and the given context word $$c$$.
 To enforce a probability distribution, the softmax function normalizes the exponetial of the similarity score over the whole vocabulary of size $$\lvert V \rvert$$, thus requiring a large time consumption ($$O(\lvert V \rvert)$$) when we have a large vocabulary list.

 -------

+## Softmax-based Approaches

+The approaches discussed in this section more or less maintain the overall structure of the softmax.

 ### Hierarchical Softmax (H-Softmax)